Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 The first ten-mile phase, the Berryessa Extension, begins at the future Warm Springs station in Fremont, and includes two stations, one in Milpitas and one in the Berryessa area of north San Jose.

-One of the first activities for the design-build team will be to complete the final design of the line, track, systems and stations.
-Full construction is expected to begin by mid-2012.
+One of the first activities performed by the design-build team was the completion of final design of the line, track, systems and stations.
+Full construction began by mid-2012.
 The two stations will feature parking structures, bus transit centres, and bike and pedestrian connections.
-Construction on the first phase is expected to be complete by 2016 and it is scheduled to open for train operations soon after.
+Construction on the first phase is expected to be complete by 2016, and it is scheduled to open for train operations soon after.

-The joint venture of Skanska-Shimmick-Herzog was awarded a $772m design-build contract in December 2011.
+The Skanska-Shimmick-Herzog joint venture was awarded a $772m design-build contract in December 2011.
 The scope of work includes construction of the line, track, systems and stations for the ten-mile Berryessa Extension.

 As part of the corridor preparation activities, a $22.14m contract was awarded to Gordon N Ball in September 2011 for the construction of the Kato Road Grade Separation in Fremont.
-The work involves separating Kato Road from the Union Pacific Railroad (UPRR).
-Construction is expected to take 18 months and completed by spring 2013.
+The work involved separating Kato Road from the Union Pacific Railroad (UPRR).
+Construction took 18 months to complete by early 2013.

 The total estimated cost for the 16-mile Silicon Valley Project is approximately $6bn.
-The ten-mile, first-phase Berryessa Extension is expected to cost about $2.3bn.
-Funding for the project comes from local, state and federal sources, and includes $1.4bn from the 2000 Measure, $352 million from the State of California and its Traffic Congestions Relief Program (TCRP), and the remaining $900 million (38%) from a federal grant through the New Starts Program.
-The VTA anticipates execution of a full-funding grant agreement for the $900 million New Starts federal grant in late February or early March of 2012.
+The ten-mile, first-phase Berryessa Extension is expected to cost $2.3bn.
+Funding for the project comes from local, state and federal sources, and includes $1.4bn from the 2000 Measure, $352m from the State of California and its Traffic Congestions Relief Program (TCRP), and the remaining $900m (38%) from a federal grant through the New Starts Program.
+The VTA executed a full-funding grant agreement for the $900m New Starts federal grant in March 2012.